awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 ### NUMBER data type being misinterpreted<a name="CHAP_Troubleshooting.Oracle.Numbers"></a>

 The Oracle NUMBER data type is converted into various AWS DMS datatypes, depending on the precision and scale of NUMBER\.
-These conversions are documented here [Using an Oracle Database as a Source for AWS DMS](CHAP_Source.Oracle.md)\.
-The way the NUMBER type is converted can also be affected by using Extra Connection Attributes for the source Oracle endpoint\.
-These Extra Connection Attributes are documented in [Using Extra Connection Attributes with AWS Database Migration Service](CHAP_Introduction.ConnectionAttributes.md)\.
+These conversions are documented here [Using an Oracle Database as a Source for AWS DMSUsing an IBM Db2 for Linux, Unix, and Windows Database \(Db2 LUW\) as a Source for AWS DMS](CHAP_Source.Oracle.md)\.
+The way the NUMBER type is converted can also be affected by using extra connection attributes for the source Oracle endpoint\.
+These extra connection attributes are documented in [Extra Connection Attributes When Using Oracle as a Source for AWS DMS](CHAP_Source.Oracle.md#CHAP_Source.Oracle.ConnectionAttrib)\.

 ## Troubleshooting MySQL Specific Issues<a name="CHAP_Troubleshooting.MySQL"></a>

 The following issues are specific to using AWS DMS with MySQL databases\.

+**Topics**
 + [CDC Task Failing for Amazon RDS DB Instance Endpoint Because Binary Logging Disabled](#CHAP_Troubleshooting.MySQL.CDCTaskFail)
 + [Connections to a target MySQL instance are disconnected during a task](#CHAP_Troubleshooting.MySQL.ConnectionDisconnect)
 + [Adding Autocommit to a MySQL\-compatible Endpoint](#CHAP_Troubleshooting.MySQL.Autocommit)